 Financial — Teresa Pitts is the author of online CEU courses offered by Northern Speech Services; receives royalty payments.

-Financial — Teresa Pitts is employed by The University of Florida; receives salary.
+Financial — Teresa Pitts is employed by The University of Florida; receives a salary.

 Financial — Teresa Pitts receives funding through a Pathway To Independence K99/R00 Award through the National Institutes of Health; receives grant funding.